phalcon-orphanage/docs/en/reference/models.rst

             $value = $model->$field;

             if ($min <= $value && $value <= $max) {
-                $this->appendMessage("The price doesn't have the right range of values", $field, "MaxMinValidator");
+                $this->appendMessage("The field doesn't have the right range of values", $field, "MaxMinValidator");
                 return false;
             }
             return true;